Mount Olympus (Washington)

-Mount Olympus, at 7,980 ft, is the tallest and most prominent mountain in the Olympic Mountains of western Washington state, US.
-Located on the Olympic Peninsula, it is also the central feature of Olympic National Park.
+Mount Olympus, at 7,980 ft, is the tallest and most prominent mountain in the Olympic Mountains of the U.S. state of Washington.
+Located on the Olympic Peninsula, it is also a central feature of Olympic National Park.
 Mount Olympus is the highest summit of the Olympic Mountains; however, peaks such as Mount Constance and The Brothers, on the eastern margin of the range, are better known, being visible from the Seattle metropolitan area.

 Description

 With notable local relief, Mount Olympus ascends over 2100 m from the 293 m elevation confluence of the Hoh River with Glacier Creek in only 8.8 km.
 Mount Olympus has 2386 m of prominence, ranking 5th in the state of Washington.

 Due to heavy winter snowfalls, Mount Olympus supports large glaciers, despite its modest elevation and relatively low latitude.
 These glaciers include Blue, Hoh, Humes, Jeffers, Hubert, Black Glacier, and White, the longest of which is the Hoh Glacier at 4.93 km.
 The largest is Blue with a volume of 0.57 km3 and area of 5.31 km2.
 As with most temperate latitude glaciers, these have all been shrinking in area and volume, and shortening in recent decades.